-This Newsletter was issued in February 2018 in advance of the 2018 season and has been e-mailed to all BTRDA Rally Series and MAXXIS MSA English Rally Championship competitors, sponsors and event organisers.
+This Newsletter was issued following the Eventsigns Woodpecker Stages and has been e-mailed to all BTRDA Rally Series and MAXXIS MSA English Rally Championship competitors, sponsors and event organisers.

 Following a delayed start caused by the cancellation of the Malcolm Wilson Rally due to the effects of the ‘Beast from the East’ in early March, the MAXXIS MSA English Rally Championship is now in full swing and, as a class-based series, winners can come from any one of the eight different performance classes.
 The Eventsigns Woodpecker Stages on Saturday 1st September is now the third event of the Championship.

 After the opening encounters there are always multiple leaders (from each class) and it’s only as the championship progresses that further success brings individuals to the fore.
 Having said that, after just two events, Ian Joel/Graeme Wood (Escort Cosworth) have wasted no time in stamping their authority on proceedings and lead George Lepley (Fiesta R2), Matt Edwards (Fiesta) & Ernie Graham (Escort Mk2) by two points, with Tommi Meadows (Ka) a further one adrift in the overall standings.

 In the classes it is Matt Edwards and Darren Garrod who, give their recent results, have a clear lead in Class 8 WRC derivative cars whilst Ian Joel / Graeme Wood are ahead on Matthew Hirst / Decaln Dear in Class 7.
 Class 6 is a continuation of the Russ Thompson v Pat Naylor battle whilst Class 5 is currently been led by Damian Pratts in a 2.4 litre engine Escort.